jshapiro651/project-3/README.md

 - Is there a way to use the customer's account to pay gas fees when initiating the trade (vs. the "sender/dapp")?
 - How do we make this completely trustless?
 - Why doesn't the withdraw show the amount withdrawn in the transaction (MetaMask)?
-- TBD (team: add any questions you have here)

 ## Resources